centreborelli/sat-bundleadjust/README.md

 where `input_dir` points to a directory containing an `images` folder and a `rpcs` folder: `images` is expected to contain the input satellite images with extension `.tif` and `rpcs` is expected to contain the input RPC models in txt files with extension `.rpc`.
 The [rpcm](https://github.com/cmla/rpcm) library is used to represent RPC models, which can be written to txt files using `rpcm.RPCModel.write_to_file`.

+The output RPC models are written in a folder named `rpcs_adj`, which is created in the `output_dir`.

 ## Customized configuration

 The pipeline can be customized by specifying additional fields in the `config.json` file, one at a time or combining several of them.